aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/07_graphics.md

 ## Points (POINT) {#c2-point}

 ~~~
-POINT x.r y.r z.r [ALL] [FIELD {id.s|"expr.s"}]
+POINT [x.r y.r z.r|file.s] [ALL] [FIELD {id.s|"expr.s"}]
 ~~~
 Calculates the value of the reference field or an arithmetic expression at point (`x.r`, `y.r`, `z.r`) in crystallographic coordinates (if the structure is a CRYSTAL) or molecular Cartesian coordinates (if a MOLECULE).
 For the latter, the default units are angstrom unless changed by the [UNITS](/critic2/manual/inputoutput/#c2-units) keyword.
+If a file name is passed instead (`file.s`), calculate the same quantities at all the points specified by the file.
+All non-blank lines in the file that do not start with a comment symbol (`#`) represent a point, and only the first three real numbers from each line are read.

 If ALL is used, all loaded fields are evaluated.
 In addition, all arithmetic expressions that have been registered using the [POINTPROP](/critic2/manual/cpsearch/#c2-pointprop) keyword are also calculated.
 The POINTPROP keyword combined with POINT is useful to evaluate chemical functions at arbitrary points in space.